Janaaellgendyy/Door_Locker_Security_System/README.md

 # Door_Locker_Security_System
-Created by: Jana Wael Elgendy
+Created by: Jana Wael Elgendy.
-Supervised ny: Eng.
-Mohamed Tarek
+Supervised by: Eng.
+Mohamed Tarek.
 Description: this project is a door locker system developed to:
 1. set a passcode for the door.
 2. verify the passcode.